Chapter 57 BWV 100 Was Gott tut, das ist wohlgetan

 The minor mode suggests something ominous as the poison is dispensed and dispersed.

-Whatever doubts the diffident or faithless may continue to have must be dispelled and this is the object of the next aria, accompanied by strings.
+Whatever doubts the diffident or faithless may continue to have, must be dispelled and this is the object of this aria, accompanied by strings.
 The choice of the bass, the voice of authority, was not fortuitous.
 We are told in no uncertain manner that God is our Light, He can do us no harm and we must surrender ourselves to Him at all times.

 Consequently, we have a textual message which is unequivocally positive and this is precisely what the music conveys.
 The major mode, confident leaps on the first violins and accompanying runs on the seconds all bespeak self-assurance and unswerving faith.